ignite/cli/docs/guide/interchange/05-mint-and-burn-voucher.md

 }
 ```

 ### Implement a SafeMint Function

 If a token is an IBC token (has an `ibc/` prefix) `SafeMint` mints IBC tokens with `MintTokens`, otherwise, it unlocks native tokens with `UnlockTokens`.

+Go back to the `mint.go` file in the `keeper` directory and add the following code.

 ```go
 // x/dex/keeper/mint.go
 func (k Keeper) SafeMint(ctx sdk.Context, port string, channel string, receiver sdk.AccAddress, denom string, amount int32) error {